brettpetch/MIT-2025/_posts/2020-03-03-Big-Data-Ethics-and-Algorithms.md

 - Design for auditability.
 - Get participants and communities involved in establishing codes of conduct.
 - Consider the broader consequences.

+Next thing:

+## Netlytic: You have 3 choices:
+Download a dataset using Netlytic (data should do something with climate change) OR visualize the data stored on your phone and consider its carbon consumption (be creative and descriptive!) or keep a photo log of carbon consumption of a data of your life.